-If you require disability-specific facilities, please notify the Meeting Secretariat by indicating this on your registration form.
+If you require disability-specific facilities, please notify the ASM Secretariat by indicating this on your registration form.
 Access and facilities for people with disabilities are provided throughout the Adelaide Convention Centre.
 All car parks and buildings are wheelchair accessible.

-A smart casual / business attire dress code applies for all symposium sessions.
-Lounge suit / cocktail dress for the conference dinner is requested.
+A smart casual / business attire dress code applies for all meeting sessions.
+Lounge suit / cocktail dress for the ASM dinner is requested.

 It is strongly recommended that delegates take out adequate medical, travel and personal insurance before travelling.